wusel42/ffgt_packages-v2020.1/README.rst

 ==================

-*This branch of the script contains the ssid-changer version for the gluon branches 2018.1.x and 2018.2.x (current "master").
+*This branch of the script contains the ssid-changer version for the gluon branches 2018.1.x and newer.
 For older releases of Gluon use the branches "2017.1.x" and "2016.2.x".*

 This package adds a script to change the SSID when there is no connection to any gateway.
-This Offline-SSID can be generated from the node's hostname with the first and last part of the node name or the MAC address allowing observers to recognize which node does not have a connection to a gateway.
-This script is called once every minute by ``micrond`` and check gateway-connectivity.
-It will change the SSID to the Offline-SSID after the node lost gateway connectivity for several consecutive checks.
+This Offline-SSID can be generated from the first and last part of the node's name or from the MAC address allowing observers to recognize which node does not have a connection to a gateway.
+This script is called once every minute by ``micrond``.
+It will change the SSID to the Offline-SSID after the node had no gateway-connectivity for several consecutive checks.
 As soon as the gateway-connectivity is back it toggles back to the original SSID.

 You can enable/disable it in the config mode.

 It checks if a gateway is reachable in an interval.
-Different algorithms can be selected to determine whether a gateway is reachable:
+Different algorithms can be selected to determine whether a gateway is assumed reachable:

 -  ``tq_limit_enabled=true``: (not working with BATMAN\_V) define an upper and lower bound to toggle the SSID.
 As long as the TQ stays in-between those